This page contains affiliate links. Learn more.

 I was set appointment with Doctor Wittawat Sithiwatcharapong who had graduated from the faculty of Medicine in Chiang Mai University and afterwards had included some additional courses in integrative medicine to his CV in Bangkok.
 He was fluent enough in English too.

 My scanning results were more impressive in their accuracy than at my previous trial back in Philippines some years ago.
 The system was much better set and for instance it came up with some heart issues that were obviously related to my dump phase on Cutler’s mercury detox protocol that I have been on.
 Reason for it is to clear the pituitary gland that was obviously subject to mercury poisoning that I wrote about in my introduction.
-After about 6-7 month on the protocol I expectedly fell into that phase which is part of the detox process that may take two to three or even four years in total to be completely clear.
+After about 6-7 month on the protocol I expectedly reach into that phase which is part of the detox process that may take two to three or even four years in total to be completely clear.
 The dump phase should not last longer than three months.
 One of my symptoms was occasional arrhythmia(though it later subsided).
 I did not say anything about that before the scanning so it was genuine outcome and not a result of manual input to the program.
 Some critics claim that manual input of health details being the reason for surprisingly accurate readings.
-It also indicated pituitary being the most stressed organ in the body that fits very well to the mercury issue.
+It also indicated pituitary gland being the most stressed organ in the body that fits very well to the mercury issue.

 Another finding that was very well in line with my condition, and came up with possible name for it, was that I may have a leaky gut.
 That would explain the occasional irritation I have felt on some foods after getting rid of the parasites I had few years ago.
 Ascaris lumbricoides can damage gut lining which in turn may result increased intestinal permeability aka leaky gut.
 That is condition where some undigested proteins enter blood stream and cause infectious reactions.